tstafford-burwood/datamesh-terraform/environment/README.md

 **Pre-Requirements <u>NOT</u> part of this build**

-1. GCP Project with Cloud Build must be established (Not part of this code base).
+1. A Google Cloud Project with Cloud Build must be established (Not part of this code base).
-1. Cloud Build Service Account must have appropriate IAM roles
-    - List IAM roles here
+    > **Note**: Burwood employees can use the Google Project [github-actions-demos](https://console.cloud.google.com/home/dashboard?authuser=0&project=github-actions-demos) in Prorelativity with Cloud Build already enabled.
 1. Cloud Build Service Account must have appropriate VPC Service Controls Permissions
-    - Describe how to delegate the CB service account down to a particular folder.
+    - Follow the [Access Policy](./access-policy.md) to delegate access to the Cloud Build service account.
     - Note, during Burwood's build, admins should have same permissions during build workshops.

 <!-- ## Code Folder Structure